cptpcrd/pypsutil/docs/index.rst

         Returns ``None`` if it is not possible to get the umask on the current version of the operating system.

-        Note: On FreeBSD, this will raise ``ProcesssLookupError`` for PID 0.
+        Note: On FreeBSD, this will raise :py:class:`AccessDenied` for PID 0.

         Availability: Linux (4.7+), FreeBSD